Tanujxsharma/watchOut/README.md

 # watchOut
-A project that makes government financial activities transparent to public so that people can watchout for any potential corruption.
+A project that makes government's financial activities transparent to public so that people can watchout for any potential corruption.